GRV96/mabede/README.md

 ```

 The `--build` flag rebuilds the image every time the application starts.
-Without it, you need to delete the image before restarting.
+Without this flag, updating the image requires deleting it before starting.
 ```
 docker image rm mabede-mabede
 ```